gushogg-blake/svelte-view-engine/readme.md

 Components are compiled on the fly (using [rollup-plugin-svelte](https://github.com/sveltejs/rollup-plugin-svelte)).

-Component JS and CSS are delivered inline and the whole thing is stored directly in memory once compiled, so serving a page requires no I/O and has negligible processing overhead.
+Component JS and CSS are delivered inline and the whole thing is stored directly in memory once compiled, so serving a page requires no I/O.  SSR can optionally be done every time (for SEO and efficient hydration on the client) or once at build time (with empty locals) for even less per-request processing overhead on the server.

 You can watch component files and their dependencies for auto-rebuilding in development.